 Experts are calling the Carpathian Hutan one of the most primitive European horses and believe it to be a direct descendant of the European wild horse, the so called Tarpan.

-Currently, we are keeping nine Hutan horses on our Arc&Recue station.
+Currently, we are keeping three Hutan horses on our Arc&Recue station.
 Unfortunately, this type of horse is extremely threatened.
 Therefore, we are trying to find more individuals in the Carpathian Mountains, to continue the breeding and preservation of this special horse.